-Take a Page Out of New England: Travel to famous literary sites that are home to many authors in history
+Take a Page Out of New England: Famous literary sites

 By Jamie Kimmel

-Massachusetts has been home to many well known writers pretty much since it was first colonized.
+Massachusetts has been home to many well-known writers pretty much since it was first colonized in the early 1600s.
 This is something people can often overlook when visiting this great state but it is not to be unnoticed.

 There are many bright minds attracted to Massachusetts because of the thriving intellectual community as a result of too many to count institutions of higher education in the area.
 Here is a look at some sites paying homage to these native authors.